Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used as part of the specification of a C structure or a C++ class to specify handwritten code, typically the implementations of utility functions, that can be called by other handwritten code in the structure or class.
+This directive is used as part of the specification of a C structure, a C++ class or a :directive:`%MappedType` directive to specify handwritten code, typically the implementations of utility functions, that can be called by other handwritten code in the structure or class.

 For example::